ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

     --	Alcohol can cause your blood sugar to fall.
 If your blood sugar dips too low, you may experience fatigue, weakness, shakiness, mood disturbances and even seizures.
     --	Alcohol causes your blood vessels to expand, which can lead to headaches.
     --	Alcohol can make you sleepy, but it prevents deeper stages of sleep and often causes awakening in the middle of the night.
 This may leave you groggy and tired.
-3. [One commentator](https://www.addictioncenter.com/alcohol/is-alcohol-a-depressant/) notes that For many people, alcohol consumption is a means of relaxation; however, the effects of alcohol and hangovers can actually induce anxiety and increase stress.
+3. [One commentator](https://www.addictioncenter.com/alcohol/is-alcohol-a-depressant/) notes that "For many people, alcohol consumption is a means of relaxation; however, the effects of alcohol and hangovers can actually induce anxiety and increase stress.""